danielkuang7/eatt_app/README.md

 # EATT

-## This is an app that allows you to create your recommended restaurant to the website
+## This is an app that allows you to create your recommended restaurant on the website